2013 New Brunswick python attack

-An African rock python killed two boys in Campbellton, New Brunswick, Canada, on August 5, 2013.
-The boys, Noah Barthe, 4, and Connor Barthe, 6, were sleeping in an apartment above their friend's father's pet store.
+On August 5, 2013, an African rock python killed two boys in Campbellton, New Brunswick, Canada.
+The boys, brothers Noah and Connor Barthe, aged 4 and 6 respectively, were sleeping in an apartment above their friend's father's pet store.
 The python – which had been in a specially made enclosure in the apartment – had escaped, crawled through an air duct, and fallen through a ceiling tile above where the boys were sleeping.
 Following the incident, the python was euthanized.
 The python's owner was charged with criminal negligence for not preventing the deaths but was found not guilty in a jury trial in November 2016.

 Prior incidents

 The African rock python is one of the five largest snake species in the world (along with the green anaconda, reticulated python, Burmese python and amethystine python).
 At least two other examples of humans killed by an African rock python have been reported.
 A ten-year-old boy was reportedly killed and swallowed in South Africa in 2002, and a three-year-old boy was reportedly strangled by an African rock python in Centralia, Illinois in 1999.
 In another Canadian incident, a closely related species, a Burmese python, reportedly strangled a 28-year-old Brampton man in 1992.